conductor-sdk/conductor-python/README.md

 >

 ### Pause a running workflow
-A running workflow can be put to a PAUSED ⏸️status.
+A running workflow can be put to a PAUSED status.
 A paused workflow lets the currently running tasks complete, but does not schedule any new tasks until resumed.

 `pause_workflow(self, workflow_id: str)`